Aussie Artisan Week: show your support

-After a successful launch in 2020, Aussie Artisan Week (August 16-23) has returned to continue its support of local artisans and producers.
-Aussie Artisan Week founders Pierre Issa and Melissa Altman of Pepe Saya Buttery have joined forces with artisans from across the country to encourage all Australians to consciously choose to support, champion and purchase locally made products, buying direct from local artisans where they can.
+After a successful launch in 2020, Aussie Artisan Week has returned to continue its support of local artisans and producers.
+Aussie Artisan Week founders Pierre Issa and Melissa Altman of Pepe Saya Buttery have joined forces with artisans from across the country.
+They’re encouraging all Australians to consciously choose to support, champion and purchase locally made products, buying direct from local artisans where they can.

-Expanding on its efforts in 2020, which saw a passionate community form and introduced Australian consumers to a range of artisans and quality products, this year Aussie Artisan Week aims to help define what being an artisan means, highlighting the role these hard-working producers play as essential members of our community.
+Last year’s event saw a passionate foodie community form.
+It also introduced Australian consumers to a range of artisans and quality products.
+This year, Aussie Artisan Week aims to help define what being an artisan means.
+But it also highlights the role these hard-working producers play as essential members of our community.

-An artisan is defined as someone who does skilled work with their hands, but Aussie Artisan Week aims to celebrate how integral they are to our community and to Australian culture.
-When you buy from local artisans, you’re supporting farmers and small businesses, and you’re helping to build and support your local community.
+An artisan is defined as someone who does skilled work with their hands.
+Aussie Artisan Week aims to celebrate how integral they are to our community and to Australian culture.
+When you buy from local artisans, you’re supporting farmers and small businesses.
+You’re also helping to build and support your local community.
 This sense of community has become increasingly important as artisans – and everyday Australians – continue to deal with the restrictions in place due to the growing COVID-19 outbreak across the country.

 Aussie Artisan Week is calling for Australians to support artisans of all kinds, whether they be growers, cheesemongers, bakers, winemakers or picklers.
 The call to action is simple: